lyz-code/blue-book/docs/jellyfin.md

 are no strings attached, no premium licenses or features, and no hidden agendas: just a team who want to build something better and work together to achieve it.

+# Troubleshooting

+## Wrong image covers

+Remove all the `jpg` files of the directory and then fetch again the data from your favourite media management software.

 # Issues

 * [Stuck at login page](https://github.com/jellyfin/jellyfin-web/issues/2507):